malvikasharan/APRICOT/README.md

 ###summary
 Quick help: `python3 APRICOT/bin/apricot summary -h`

 To get an overview of the analysis carried out on a set of query proteins, this sub command can be used.
-It create a basic overview like, how many queries could be mapped to the UniProt IDs, how many contain the reference domains etc.
+It generate information like, how many queries could be mapped to the UniProt IDs, how many contain the reference domains etc., to provide analysis overview.

 ````
 usage: apricot summary [-h] [--analysis_path ANALYSIS_PATH]